viet34tqc/notebook/interview.md

   - consistent
   - Easy to maintain and scale
 - Virtual DOM
+  - Provide faster update on the DOM
+  - It's copy of the real DOM
   - Updating DOM using vanilla JS is slow, especially when your DOM is big
-  - Any changes are reflected to virtual DOM
+  - Whenever there is an update, like state changes or props, React update the virtual DOM
   - React compares the previous and the current state of the virtual DOM
   - Those updates are applied to real DOM